 Scene 3: Same as scene 1.

-The chorus of the Council that this 2 minute scene consists of the same type of music as the one that began the opera, nothing to comment on other than that the Council feels certain of Jacopo’s guilt.
+The chorus of the Council that this 2 minute scene consists of the same type of music as the one that began the opera *.
+The Council feels certain of Jacopo’s guilt.

-29, 32: Francesco’s duet with Lucrezia starts off low voltage but starts to get a little better with Francesco’s melody *.
+29, 32: Francesco’s duet with Lucrezia starts off low voltage if brooding but gets a little better with Francesco’s melody *.
 Lucrezia is all furious anti-establishmentarianism regarding the Venetian legal code and wants her husband back.
 As tears come to Francesco’s eyes there is another hint of a melody worth looking out for as the timer indicates *.
 Nice duetting between father and daughter (in-law) to the end of the act but what is going on on stage is more interesting than what is happening in the orchestra pit.

 ACT 2: 35.30 minutes.